latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - The matrices are read top down, e.g., _"thirteen twenty four"_ without any indication that these are matrices
  - The lists are not announced as lists and their nesting is not made clear
  - Again, the sentence "Here we reference item 2" is read partially letter by letter (seems to be caused by the fact that the sentence contains a link)
- - On page 2 the running header is read as text _"3 CITATIONS"_
+ - On page 2 the running header is read as text _"Page 2 3 CITATIONS"_
  - The sentence "Small images may ..." is garbled with words read letter by letter
  - The table is not recognized and read as if it is a normal paragraph
  - The paragraph after the table and the marginal are read horizontally across marginal and paragraph; additionally the text is garbled and mostly read letter by letter
- - The formula is read as _"that an b-en c-en"_
+ - The formula is read as _"that an plus b-en equals c-en"_
  - The display of verbatim code is read without the parentheses and curly brackets
  - The paragraph starting "It is also possible..." is again garbled and read partly letter by letter